-1. Carry out a pre-event site visit to your allocated school before Friday 20 September 2024.
+1. Carry out a pre-event site visit to your allocated school before they close for the summer holidays.
 The primary purpose of this visit is to make contact and introduce yourself to the school but also to ensure that any potential issues are identified before the day.
 It is essential that this visit is carried out to allow ample time to resolve any issues.
 Please follow the site visit checklist on page 8 and make sure you complete the short form about your visit.

 - 2. Be the first point of contact for the team of volunteers which has been allocated to your school.
 Liaise with the volunteers and ensure they are fully briefed prior to the event and know what is expected of them.
 Ensure volunteers' DBS certificate numbers and/or copies of certificates are provided to the school, if available, before the event.
 Keep in regular contact with your volunteers to ensure they receive any updates. - 3.
-Ensure you and your team of volunteers have watched the training video.
-The training video is available online https://youtu.be/YgQdVkFbQkk this is the video that will be used with students on the day so volunteers need to be familiar with its content.
-In addition YAS will produce additional documentation for volunteers that will be circulated via the Restart a Heart Day lead. - 4.
+Ensure you and your team of volunteers have watched the training video and are familiar with its content.
+We are in the process of updating the tutorial video for the 2025 event so the link will be sent out to volunteers once it is ready. - 4.
 Manage the event on Restart a Heart Day.
-You will have overall responsibility for the event at your allocated school on 16 October 2024.
+You will have overall responsibility for the event at your allocated school on 16 October 2025.
 You should provide a brief introduction to each training session which will be delivered via the YAS video (our volunteers are there primarily to coach the practical elements of the training). - 5.
 How you choose to deliver the event at your chosen school is largely up to you.
-However, within the 25-30 minutes you have been allocated, the following elements must be included: - Students watch YAS CPR video (https://youtu.be/YgQdVkFbQkk) (7.5 mins) - Students practice on the manikins, supported by volunteers https://youtu.be/qHZfl39r7cs Students watch AED video (7 mins)
+However, within the 25-30 minutes you have been allocated, the following elements must be included: - Students watch YAS CPR video - Students practice on the manikins, supported by volunteers https://youtu.be/qHZfl39r7cs_Students watch AED video (7 mins)